codeuino/codebadge-backend/README.md

 The other part of this project includes the “notifying moderator” since we see sometimes that there are many PRs being sent, or issues being opened by various people across the globe but there are limited numbers of maintainers merging the PRs.
 This way organisations usually lose their potential contributors due to following things:

 - Their PRs are not being merged
-- They finds difficulty in understanding the issue
+- They find difficulty in understanding the issue
 - They could not reach to expectation
   So this will help the maintainers get notified when they see these people inactive.